arhaeusler/LTG_shiny/README.md

 # LTG_shiny

-Repository of for shiny app to explore data associated with LTG's paper
+Repository of for shiny app to explore data associated with LTG's paper.

+To launch shiny app in R, use shiny(v1.9.1) and the command: runGitHub("LTG_shiny", "arhaeusler")

-If using, please cite:
+If using, please cite paper:
 (citation here)

 Publicly available RNA-seq data found on NCBI GEO (GEO accession # here)